MosheGross/dual-messenger-any-app/README.md

 Make sure adb is installed, and your device has USB Debugging enabled.

 You might need to enable DUAL Messenger on your device.

+## Credits
+This script was inspired by discussions and ideas from [this thread on XDA Developers](https://xdaforums.com/t/add-non-messenger-apps-to-samsung-dual-messenger.3817250/)